Hit Enter to search or Esc key to close

 Mgahinga Gorilla National Park Uganda’s smallest park features the most breathtaking landscape.
 This park lies in the Virunga Massif area, encompassing 3 inactive volcanoes – Mount Gahinga, Muhabura and Sabyinyo volcanoes.
 These landforms are typical land formation of volcanic eruption along the rift valley area.

-Considering the presence of the Virunga Volcanoes, Mgahinga NP is without doubt the best place to visit for volcanic hiking.
+Considering the presence of the Virunga Volcanoes, Mgahinga National Park is without doubt the best place to visit for volcanic hiking.
 A hike to the peak of Sabyinyo involves conquering the steep/rugged slopes and you will spend about 8 hours.
 This volcano rises at altitude of 3669 meters, Gahinga Volcano 3474 meters and Muhabura Volcano 4127m.

 Geography of Mgahinga Park in Uganda